 A typical hybrid mattress uses layers of memory foam placed over a series of innerspring coils, and the combination forms a mattress that many users find to be the most comfortable of all.
 While most hybrids use standard memory foam, some types include gel, which makes the mattress cooler to sleep on.

 There is not a lot of data on the longevity of hybrid mattresses, but many manufacturers offer warranties of up to 10 years.
 A good quality hybrid mattress may provide good service for even longer.

 In the final measure, mattress ratings or warranties don't dictate a mattress's lifespan nearly as effectively as your own subjective experience of sleeping on it.
 A mattress is an investment in your wellbeing, and there are several signs that your mattress is ready to be replaced:

 - You are uncomfortable when you lie down and wake up tired and achy.

-- You see visible signs of wear and tear in your mattress.
-There is sagging or you notice lumps.
+- You see visible signs of wear and tear on your mattress.
+There is sagging, or you notice lumps.
 You can hear the bed springs when you lie down.

 - You are older than 40 and have been sleeping on the same sleep surface for around 10 years.
-Your body becomes more sensitive to pressure points with age.
-Pressure points can lead to tossing and turning and disturbed sleep, which can be bad for your overall health.
+The human body becomes more sensitive to pressure points with age.
+Pressure points can lead to tossing and turning and disturbed sleep, which can be bad for your overall wellbeing.